Did Russian trolls try to register for a Texas Democratic convention?

-On Saturday, March 24, hundreds of Texas Democratic Party activists will gather at the Austin Hyatt Regency to nominate candidates for political office in Travis County, a kick-off event leading up to the 2018 mid-term elections.
+Next Saturday, March 24, hundreds of Texas Democratic Party activists will gather at the Austin Hyatt Regency to nominate candidates for political office in Travis County, a kick-off event leading up to the 2018 midterm elections.

 But some people who tried to register will not be attending, among them Candida McGruder.
 Gustavo Chubb.
 Geraldo Tinsley.
 Vincent Amundson.
 Roxie Male.